silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

 composer require example-user/silverstripe-example-module dev-pulls/ss4-upgrade
 ```

-If the development branch is hosted on a different GIT remote than the one used to publish your module, you'll need to add a VCS entry to your test project's `composer.json` file.
+If the development branch is hosted on a different Git remote than the one used to publish your module, you'll need to add a VCS entry to your test project's `composer.json` file.

 ```json
 {